The Venice Biennale GardensHistorical Curiosities

 The gardens contain a flourishing vegetation and are organized largely around a central avenue from where minors trails depart; within the Gardens there are many monuments, most of which are placed in the area adjacent to St Mark's basin: namely, the monuments to Giuseppe Garibaldi, the patriot Pier Luigi Penzo, the mayor Riccardo Selvatico that promoted the Biennale, Richard Wagner, the great composer who died at Ca' Vendramin Calergi and the poet Giosuè Carducci.

-To visit the Biennale Gardens, or other famous places and monuments of Venice, with a private guided tour guided tour you can ask for the availability of Francesca: our expert tour guide, the author of this fascinating section, who will accompany you to discover Venice with an exclusive itinerary tailored just for you!
+To visit the Biennale Gardens, or other famous places and monuments of Venice, with a private guided tour guided tour: an exclusive itinerary tailored just for you!